WWDJ: History

-WMEX briefly held the WROR callsign in a "parking" move until Greater Media could place the calls on the former WKLB (105.7 FM), then became WNFT on October 17, 1996, as the market's KidStar children's radio network affiliate.
-After the network ceased operations in February 1997, WNFT simulcasted WKLB (96.9 FM), then simulcast WAAF after June 2 following a sale to American Radio Systems the month before.
+WMEX briefly held the WROR callsign in a "parking" move until Greater Media could place the calls on the former WKLB-FM 105.7, then became WNFT on October 17, 1996, as the market's KidStar children's radio network affiliate.
+After the network ceased operations in February 1997, WNFT simulcast WKLB-FM 96.9, then simulcast WAAF after June 2 following a sale to American Radio Systems the month before.
 During its time simulcasting WAAF, it was noticed one day that WNFT was simulcasting WJMN by accident; a cleaning crew at the transmitter site the night before changed the radio to a more desired station, not realizing they accidentally changed the audio source sent to the station's transmitter.

 CBS Radio merged with American Radio Systems in 1998 and was forced to sell WNFT to comply with FCC and Department of Justice regulations; Mega Communications would acquire the station.
 After a period carrying the syndicated "The Touch" urban adult contemporary service, the station became WAMG with a tropical music format on December 1, 1998, adding a simulcast with WLLH in Lowell and Lawrence the following year.
 In 2003, the station was sold to Salem Communications, and then swapped call letters with 890 AM (which inherited the "Mega" format and the simulcast on WLLH) and became WBPS, which was retained until the sale went through.
 Later in the year, the station adopted a conservative talk format and the WTTT call sign.
 Originally, this primarily consisted of hosts from the Salem Radio Network, but in 2006, Paul Harvey News and Comment and The Sean Hannity Show were added to the schedule.

 On January 28, 2008, WTTT discontinued the talk format and began stunting with Spanish contemporary Christian music, switching to a Spanish-language Christian talk and teaching format, branded "Radio Luz", that February 4.
 WTTT also became the Spanish-language flagship station for the Boston Red Sox Radio Network, replacing sister station WROL.
 In July 2008, the station swapped call letters with WWDJ (970 AM) in Hackensack-New York City, ahead of that station's relaunch as WNYM.